 Reflector telescopes allow high apertures and gather plenty of light.
 When well-made and well-maintained, the reflector can provide a sharp, contrasting image for all forms of celestial objects for a fraction of the cost of an equal aperture refractor.

 A Catadioptric telescope also knows as a Compound telescope uses reflecting and refracting elements to produce an image.
 This clever combination of mirrors and lenses uses the advantages of reflection and refraction to combine their individual benefits in one instrument.

-So even the catadioptric telescopes come with a number of advantages, there are also a couple of disavantages.
+So even the catadioptric telescopes come with a number of advantages, there are also a couple of disadvantages.

-Possessing both, the characteristics of the refractor and reflector makes the catadioptric telescope a good choice for the amateur astronomer that want a versatile instrument to observe planets and stars as well as dim objects such as star clusters and galaxies.
+Possessing both, the characteristics of the refractor and reflector make the catadioptric telescope a good choice for the hobby astronomer that wants a versatile instrument to observe planets and stars as well as dim objects such as star clusters and galaxies.